shubham-sd/price-prediction-for-edtech/README.md

 ## EDA and Data Preprocessing

-Not much Preprocessing was needed, removed some unnecessary columns
+Not much Preprocessing was needed, droped irrelevant columns

 ## Model building
 In order to get the best accuracy following models were used: